Sonny Perdue – A Life Well Lived

 The new Lieutenant Governor, controlled committee assignments and office space.
 Sonny lost his spacious President pro tem office in the capitol.

-Lieutenant Governor Taylor moved him to insignificant committees.
+Lieutenant.
+Governor Taylor moved him to insignificant committees.
 His new office space was a tiny suite of offices across the street shared with several other senators.

 Moses spent forty years in the wilderness of the Middle East.
 Sonny spent four years in the wilderness of Georgia politics.